jundalisay/superb/content/en/research/einstein/relativity/section-18.md

 The Galileian law does not hold with respect to the erratically-moving train.
 This is why we feel compelled to grant an absolute physical reality* to erratic motion in Newtonian Physics, which is different from General Relativity. <!-- But in what follows we shall soon see that this conclusion cannot be maintained. -->

-> *Superphysics Note=  This absolute reality is given by Newton as his concept of "Lord God" in [Book 3 of Principia](/research/newton/principia/book-3/vortices)
+> *Superphysics Note: This absolute reality is given by Newton as his concept of "Lord God" in [Book 3 of Principia](/research/newton/principia/book-3/vortices)